otto-de-legacy/lineup/README.md

 between the two image version and an image, that contains only the parts, that changed, a "difference image".

 ![Example view of base (left), new (right) as well as diff image.](doc/example.png)
 Picture: Example view of base (left), new (right) as well as diff image.
+In this example, the margin around the bottom headline increased, thus some of the elements moved down.

 ## Requirements